Loud noise is coming from rear brake Inspection

-Loud noise is coming from rear brakes Inspection Service
+Loud noise is coming from the rear brakes Inspection Service.

 How this system works:

 Your rear brakes work similar to the front brakes.
-The master cylinder sends pressurized fluid through the brake lines.
+The master cylinder sends pressurised fluid through the brake lines.
 If you have rear drum brakes, the fluid causes the actuator to push the brake shoes outward, where they press against the inside of the drum.
-In the case of rear disc brakes, the fluid activates the caliper, which then squeezes the caliper between two brake pads.
+In rear disc brakes, the fluid activates the caliper, which then squeezes the caliper between two brake pads.

 This is identical to how your front brakes operate, but the pads are generally smaller than those used on the front.
 This is because most of the stopping power in your car is generated in the front.

-However, your rear brakes are just as important as the front, and if you’re noticing a loud noise from the rear during braking, it could be a number of different things, depending on the type of noise and when it occurs.
+However, your rear brakes are just as important as the front, and if you’re noticing a loud noise from the rear during braking, it could be several different things, depending on the type of noise and when it occurs.

 Common reasons for this to happen: